duisterethomas/rooster-epd/README.md

 3. Click on `Opslaan`

-Then we need to set up the lesson times
+Then you need to set up the lesson times
 1. Click on "`Instellingen`->`Tijden bewerken`"
 2. Enter the start time of your first possible lesson and the end time of your last possible lesson into their respective fields